Swiss Alps Splendor

 Flight out of Geneva Switzerland

-All meals, other than what is typically served at hotel (breakfast)
+All meals, other than what is served at hotel (4 breakfasts)

-Any mode of transport/hotels/medical assistance deemed necessary to exit the trip prematurely
+Any mode of transport/hotels/medical assistance deemed necessary to exit the trip (or hike) prematurely